Things That Can Go Wrong

 If a firework’s fuse burns and it won’t start, part-fires and then stops, or otherwise has a problem that takes it out of your display, you’ll need to handle it with extreme care.

 Initially, a problem firework should be left for at least five minutes before approaching it.
 This is because some of the casing or internal fuse might still be smouldering and it could return to life!
 However ideally leave it for longer.
 If you’re firing in your own back garden then the firework can be left in place overnight.
 If you’re firing at another venue then leave the firework for as long as you can, while you clear up.

 If an item is on fire (sometimes the casing of cakes can catch fire) then I recommend giving it a wide berth and letting itself burn out.
 Approaching while it’s still on fire is dangerous because there might still be some unexploded shots inside.

 If you’re not intending to return it to the retailer then it can be left to soak in a bucket of water to render it completely inert before disposing of it.
 If you’re wanting to take the matter up with whoever sold you the firework, taking photos is often preferable to trying to return the dud (you’ll have to do this anyway if buying mail order since you cannot post the item back).

 A final word on firework safety

-One of the reasons UKFR came into being back in 1999 was that the Editor had fired over £500 of fireworks in a back garden display and without any issues, thanks to taking time to set the fireworks up correctly.
-It was felt that if basic safety advice was available to other consumers, a great deal of firework incidents could be avoided entirely.
+One of the reasons I started UKFR way back in 1999 was because I had fired over £500 – in nineties money so probably about £2 million today LOL – of fireworks in a back garden display and without any issues, thanks to taking the time to set the fireworks up correctly.
+I felt that if basic safety advice was available to other consumers, a great deal of firework incidents could be avoided entirely.